r-uiz/Letterboxd-Analyzer/README.md

 - Handling missing values appropriately.
 - Converting data types for analysis readiness.
 - Merging the enriched TMDb data with my Letterboxd exports.
-Refer to the [Jupyter Notebook](consolidate_data.ipynb) for detailed cleaning procedures.
+Refer to the [Data-Get Jupyter Notebook](consolidate_data.ipynb) for detailed cleaning procedures.

 ## Dataset Information
 This dataset contains my enriched diary of 326 entries.
 Each entry includes attributes such as: